Here are a list of common questions and answers.

-The Act covers personal, family, and household debts, including money you owe on a personal credit card account, an auto loan, a medical bill, and your mortgage.
+What types of debts are covered?The Act covers personal, family, and household debts, including money you owe on a personal credit card account, an auto loan, a medical bill, and your mortgage.
 The FDCPA doesn’t cover debts you incurred to run a business.

-No. A debt collector may not contact you at inconvenient times or places, such as before 8 in the morning or after 9 at night unless you agree to it.
+Can a debt collector contact me anytime or any place?No. A debt collector may not contact you at inconvenient times or places, such as before 8 in the morning or after 9 at night unless you agree to it.
 And collectors may not contact you at work if they’re told (orally or in writing) that you’re not allowed to get calls there.

 How can I stop a debt collector from contacting me?If a collector contacts you about a debt, you may want to talk to them at least once to see if you can resolve the matter – even if you don’t think you owe the debt, can’t repay it immediately or think that the collector is contacting you by mistake.
 If you decide after contacting the debt collector that you don’t want the collector to contact you again, tell the collector – in writing – to stop contacting you.
 Here’s how to do that: Make a copy of your letter.
 Send the original by certified mail, and pay for a “return receipt” so you’ll be able to document what the collector received.
 Once the collector receives your letter, they may not contact you again, with two exceptions: a collector can contact you to tell you there will be no further contact or to let you know that they or the creditor intend to take a specific action, like filing a lawsuit.
 Sending such a letter to a debt collector you owe money to does not get rid of the debt, but it should stop the contact.
 The creditor or the debt collector still can sue you to collect the debt.

-If an attorney is representing you about the debt, the debt collector must contact the attorney, rather than you.
+Can a debt collector contact anyone else about my debt?If an attorney is representing you about the debt, the debt collector must contact the attorney, rather than you.
 If you don’t have an attorney, a collector may contact other people – but only to find out your address, your home phone number, and where you work.
 Collectors usually are prohibited from contacting third parties more than once.
 Other than to obtain this location information about you, a debt collector generally is not permitted to discuss your debt with anyone other than you, your spouse, or your attorney.

-Every collector must send you a written “validation notice” telling you how much money you owe within five days after they first contact you.
+What does the debt collector have to tell me about the debt?Every collector must send you a written “validation notice” telling you how much money you owe within five days after they first contact you.
 This notice also must include the name of the creditor to whom you owe the money, and how to proceed if you don’t think you owe the money.